softchris/golang-book/01-basics/03-if-and-else/README.md

 ## Using `else if`

-`if` and `else` takes you far.
+`if` and `else` take you far.
 Sometimes, it's not enough.
-You might need to grade a course in different levels depending on the points achieved on the exam.
-For this situation, you need an `else if` construct, a construct that will be evaluated if the `if` constructs evaluates to false.
+You might need to grade a course at different levels depending on the points achieved on the exam.
+For this situation, you need an `else if` construct, a construct that will be evaluated if the `if` construct evaluates to false.
 It differs from `else` in that it also takes an expression.
 Here's an example where it's used:

 ```go
 if testScore >= testScoreGrade5 {